-I confirm that the ESRI has procedures in place to ensure compliance with current procurement rules and guidelines.
-Extensions were made to current contracts in 2023 as set out under Internal Control issues below.
+I confirm that the ESRI has procedures in place to ensure compliance with current procurement rules and guidelines, subject to the weaknesses identified below.

 Review of Effectiveness

 The Council's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal auditor, the Audit Committee which oversees the work of the internal auditor, the executive managers within the Institute who have responsibility for the development and maintenance of the financial control framework, and comments made by the Office of the Comptroller and Auditor General in management letters or other reports.